oppia/oppia-web-developer-docs/End-to-End-Tests.md

 }
 ```

 Later on you will probably want to check that your content is being displayed correctly, for example using a page utility function `expectContentToMatch`.
-To this you should send a function which will then be supplied with a `richTextChecker` which exposes analagous functions.
+To this you should send a function which will then be supplied with a `richTextChecker` which exposes analogous functions.
 For example you might send:

 ```js
 var instructions = async function(richTextChecker) {